turingschool/mod-0-curriculum/session5/index.md

 ### Close out

-* This is your last Mod 0 session!
+* This is your last Mod 0 Session!
 * Remaining deliverables - complete the Mod 0 Assessment and turn in your Mod 1 Prework
 * Check the calendar for Mod 1 Orientation
 * Moving forward: